mattecora/AI-Labs/hw04/README.txt

 - The cost of the path that reaches that node (in this case, it is equal to the
 depth: each move counts as a single increment in the path cost).

-The Puzzle class is instantiated given the size of the "side" of the puzzle (4 in this case), the initial state (parsed from the command line through a list comprehension to process the string input) and the maximum amount of time for which the search algorithm may run.
+The Puzzle class is instantiated given the size of the "side" of the puzzle, the initial state (parsed from the command line through a list comprehension to process the string input) and the maximum amount of time for which the search algorithm may run.

 The breadth-first search algorithm is implemented in the solve_bfs() method of the Puzzle class.
 This method initializes a set of parameters, namely the